mayssn/finalproject/README.md

 We saw earlier that the confirmed cases of COVID-19 took a drastic shift in growth rates during the 2nd week of March 2020, this graph reveals that stock market actually reacted a little bit earlier - in the 1st week.
-Given that tests do need a few days to confirm results, then tests also took place on the first week of March.
+Given that tests do need a few days to confirm results, then the tests that confirmed those results also took place on the first week of march (the same time that stock market started crashing here).
-This is a very important point here: The stock market reacted before the exponential growth of confirmed cases.
+The fact that the stock market reacted before the exponential growth of confirmed cases is very important for analysis.
-Meaning the stock did not actually react to actual increase in confirmed cases.
+It means the stock did not actually react to actual increase in confirmed cases.
 More likely, it reacted to social factors, to a social panic  that took place on the first week of March- a threshold that reflects the shift in people`s attitudes towards the virus.
 The latter leading to both a panic in the stock market & more COVID-19 testing which generated results on the 2nd week leading to the growth in confirmed cases.